-In the last couple of years, I was running my testing workloads on workstations and physical servers.
+I have been running my testing workloads on workstations and physical servers for the last couple of years.
 They were powerful, but they occupied a lot of space in my working room.
-Secondly, I wanted to have something I can bring with me on vacation.
+Secondly, I wanted to have something I could bring with me on vacation.

 Vacation and work?
 Indeed, this passion goes with me wherever I go.
 My relaxing and productive time is the early morning and late evenings.

-When I was doing research about alternatives, I was recommended by close friends to look into Intel NUC.
+When I was researching alternatives, I was recommended by close friends to look into Intel NUC.
 I did.
 And I was impressed, and still am, by how Intel put powerful hardware components in such a small case.
-When I say the small case, I really mean it.
+When I say the small case, I mean it.

-Intel NUC puts full sized-PC power in the small case.
+Intel NUC puts full-sized PC power in the small case.
 It supports up to i9 12th generation with 30 MB of cache, 64 GB DDR4, M.2 and 2.5″ drive, 10 Gigabit Ethernet, and Wi-Fi 6.
-You can run Windows 10 or Windows 11, but also tweak it in order to run server operating systems (e.g. VMware, Hyper-V, Xen Server, etc.)
+You can run Windows 10 or Windows 11, but also tweak it to run server operating systems (e.g. VMware, Hyper-V, Xen Server, etc.)

-In this article, I will briefly walk you through different Intel NUC products and provide you with the relevant links to check the details.
+In this article, I will briefly walk you through different Intel NUC products and provide relevant links to check the details.

 For writing this article, I run my workloads on powerful mini PC - Intel NUC powered with the CPU i7 the latest generation, 64 GB RAM DDR4, 256 M.2 SSD.
 Intel® NUC Mini PCs are fully complete and ready to work out of the box.
 You can learn more here Intel® NUC Products.